 The next step is to get a home printer and inks for printing your images.
 The printer you use will depend on the size of your artwork.

-To produce high-quality prints, you will need a high-quality printer made especially for printing quality photos.
+You will need a high-quality printer made especially for printing quality photos to produce high-quality prints.
 Regular home/office printers will not give you the results you need for selling limited edition prints.

 Start By Making Small Prints